 Photographic print by Ernest Withers of Reverend Dr. Martin Luther King, Jr. leading his last March, Memphis, 1968 (Tennessee State Museum, 2015.177.8).
 Image from the Withers Collection, https://thewitherscollection.com/.

 On Thursday, March 28, Dr. Martin Luther King Jr. arrived in Memphis – it was day 45 of the sanitation strike and a timeof rising tension between the demonstrators and city officials.
 Amid clashes between demonstrators and city police officers, Dr. King and his team organized a non-violent march from Clayborn Temple to City Hall.
 The march was unfortunately interrupted by young demonstrators smashing windows of nearby businesses, causing a chaotic encounter with police that resulted in the arrest of 280 protestors and the death of one 16-year-old boy, Larry Payne.
 This was the first and only time that a march organized and led by Dr. King had turned violent at the hands of protestors.
 Relentless in his efforts to maintain the feasibility of non-violent tactics, Dr. King was escorted away from the incident and planned the same march again for the next day.
 That Friday, March 29, Dr. King and his supporters marched peacefully and silently from Clayborn Temple to City Hall.
-Four days later, he was murdered by James Earl Ray as he stood on his hotel balcony at the Lorraine Motel in Memphis.
+Six days later on April 4, he was murdered by James Earl Ray as he stood on his hotel balcony at the Lorraine Motel in Memphis.

 In his final days, Dr. King upheld his belief that non-violent demonstration was the key to affecting change amidst the rise of contemporary Black Power leaders that touted retaliatory violence as practical.
 His death ironically set off a chain reaction of rioting and violence, as citizens grappled with the unjust murder of a non-violent activist.
 Twelve days after the assassination of Dr. King and sixty-five days after the beginning of the strike, union representatives announced that an agreement had been reached with the city of Memphis and the strike officially ended.
 From then to now, we continue to honor Reverend Dr. Martin Luther King Jr. for his devotion to making America a place of equal opportunity for all.